 Simple English definitions for legal terms

-Read a random definition: Tenancy
+Read a random definition: land contract

 The Bipartisan Campaign Reform Act of 2002 (BCRA) is a law that was made to change the Federal Election Campaign Act of 1971.
 It was made to stop people from giving "soft money" to political parties, which is money given for general party building instead of supporting a particular candidate.
 The law also tried to stop noncandidate organizations from sponsoring political advertisements.
 However, this part of the law was overturned in 2010.
 The BCRA is also known as the McCain-Feingold Campaign Finance Reform Act.